This post is also available in: Italiano (Italian)

 Many people decide to stay for a longer period in Naples to see all the wonders of this city and also to explore both Pompeii, Herculaneum and Mount Vesuvius.

 There are a few ways to approach a visit to Pompeii.
-Either you can book one of the expensive Pompeii tours that travel agencies sell, with a private guide and everything else (if you are on a cruise then I’m sure your cruising company sells some too, straight from the port of Naples), or reach Pompeii yourself and then hire a guide there… or you can follow this guide to Pompeii and plan everything yourself.
+Either you can book one of the expensive Pompeii tours that travel agencies sell, with a private guide and everything else (if you are on a cruise then I’m sure your cruising company sells some too, straight from the port of Naples), or reach Pompeii yourself and then hire a guide there (in this case you need to apply the guidelines for tipping in Italy) … or you can follow this guide to Pompeii and plan everything yourself.
 Not only saving money, but also putting together a customized itinerary according to the time you have.
-So if you are planning a trip to Naples, I strongly suggest you plan one full day in Pompeii (because you won’t want to rush it, otherwise you can consider also 3/4 of the day there) and one day on the Amalfi Coast: there’s so much to see and do!
+So if you are planning a trip to Naples, I strongly suggest you plan one full day in Pompeii (because you won’t want to rush it, otherwise you can consider also 3/4 of the day there) and one day on the Amalfi Coast: there’s so much to see and do (here’s a guide on the towns you should stay at on the Amalfi Coast if you have more time)!

 Guide to Pompeii: The History of Pompeii